conjfrnk/charter-pool/README.md

 - Game history stored with timestamp and rating change
 - Games linked to tournaments when applicable

+**Game Deletion**
+- Users can delete their own recent games to correct errors
+- Games can only be deleted within 15 minutes of creation
+- Only casual games can be deleted (tournament games are protected)
+- Users can only delete games they participated in
+- ELO ratings are automatically reversed for all players
+- Confirmation dialog prevents accidental deletions
+- Delete button shown only for eligible games

 **Game History**
 - Complete game history for each user
 - View opponent, winner, ELO change, and timestamp
 - Admins can view all games across the platform
 - Recent games displayed on user dashboard (10 most recent)
 - Full history accessible via dedicated page
+- Delete buttons shown for eligible recent games

 ### Tournament System